 People

-I’m a Lecturer (US equivalent: Assistant Professor) in the School of Psychology at the University of Auckland.
+I have a diverse range of professional experiences that have shaped how I conduct my work in the lab and the classroom.
 I completed my PhD in Social-Health Psychology at Kent State University, and postdoctoral training at the University of North Carolina at Chapel Hill, and the University of California, San Francisco.
-I was also previously an Assistant Professor in the Psychology Department at California Lutheran University, and a full-time Psychology Instructor at Clackamas Community College.
-My research focuses on close relationships and parenthood, especially on how motivation, affect, and mindfulness contribute to healthy relationships and parenting.
+Previously I served as (a) an Assistant Professor in the Psychology Department at California Lutheran University, (b) a full-time Psychology Instructor at Clackamas Community College, and (c) a Lecturer (Assistant Professor) at the University of Auckland, where I maintain an honourary academic appointment.

 Brian Don - Director